User Management Architecting

 We intentionally favored solutions that reduced decision load during critical actions while preserving system flexibility.

-Before designing UI, I mapped:
+Before designing, I mapped:

 • High-frequency admin tasks